Galston Gorge Road is one of Australia's top drives

-Galston Gorge Road is a famous narrow road located in the Galston Gorge, part of the picturesque Berowra Valley Regional Park in Sydney, Australia and separates Galston from Hornsby Heights.
-The road includes a serie of very tight hairpins, and it is prohibited to take any vehicle longer than 6.5m on this road and even then some need to back up to make the bends.
+Galston Gorge Road is a very exciting drive through the Galston Gorge, part of the picturesque Berowra Valley Regional Park in the state of New South Wales, Australia.
+The road features a series of very tight hairpins.
+It is prohibited to drive any vehicle longer than 7.5m and even then some need to back up to make the bends.

 The road is totally paved.
 It’s 14.5km (9 miles) long running east-west from Asquith (an outer suburb of Northern Sydney) to Dural.

 Construction of the road was completed by 1895 with seven tight “hairpin” corners.
 In 1913 the road became a State road and was finally sealed in 1939, which prevented the constant surface washaways that used to occur.